kivy/pyjnius/docs/source/api.rst

 parameters are passed by reference.
 The two methods share the same memory space.
 Only one copy of the array data exists.

-In Pyjnius, Python calls to Java methods simulate pass by reference by copying the variable values from the JVM back to Python.
+In PyJNIus, Python calls to Java methods simulate pass by reference by copying the variable values from the JVM back to Python.
 This extra copying will have a performance impact for large data structures.
 To skip the extra copy and pass by value, use the named parameter `pass_by_reference`.

     obj.method(param1, param2, param3, pass_by_reference=False)

-Since Java does not have function named parameters like Python does, they are interpreted by Pyjnius and are not passed to the Java method.
+Since Java does not have function named parameters like Python does, they are interpreted by PyJNIus and are not passed to the Java method.

 In the above example, the `pass_by_reference` parameter will apply to all the parameters.
 For more